cloudflare/daphne/README.md

 ## Development environment

-During development it is convenient to run miniflare locally.

-> NOTE: In order to run `miniflare` you also need to install the proper version
-> of `worker-build`.
-See TODO in tests/backend/miniflare.Dockerfile.
-Note that
-> this is a temporary workaround.

 While iterating on the code it's often helpful to bypass docker-compose so that you don't have to wait for Docker containers to rebuild.
 Here are instructions for getting the Leader and Helper running without Docker.